-Free cloud storage options are available from Blink and Arlo cameras, but the way this is done is slightly different.
-The Arlo Pro and Arlo Pro 2 free cloud storage work on a weekly/seven-day cycling basis.
-Recordings which are triggered by motion will be deleted after seven days.
-The Blink XT and XT2 will record up to two hours of triggered events before wiping the oldest footage.
-How long this lasts, in reality, depends on the sensitivity set on your camera and how busy your neighborhood is.
+Free storage options are available from Blink and Arlo cameras, but the way this is done is slightly different.
+The Pro, Pro 2, Pro 3 and Ultra cloud storage work on a weekly/seven-day cycling basis.
+Arlo offers snippets of video to be recorded for 7 days.
+The Blink XT and XT2 will record video up to two hours of triggered events before wiping the oldest footage.

-Arlo offers subscriptions for extending the amount of data that can be stored on the cloud but Blink does not.
-There are several packages available from $2.99 a month up to $14.99 a month.
+Arlo offers a subscription plan for extending the amount of data that can be stored on the cloud but Blink does not.
+There are several packages available from $2.99 to $14.99 per month.

-The most expensive Arlo package provides cloud storage for triggered events up to 60 days after and allows up to twenty cameras to be used for cloud storage.
-The free option just allows six cameras, so if you want to upsize your smart camera system and keep the storage on the cloud, you must be prepared for this subscription cost.
+The most expensive plan provides cloud storage for triggered events up to 60 days after and allows up to twenty cameras to be used.
+The free option just allows six cameras, so if you want to upsize your camera system and keep the storage on the cloud, you must be prepared for this subscription cost.

-The Arlo Pro and Pro 2 security system come with the option to record triggered events and place the data in a local USB storage device that plugs into the Arlo Pro base station.
+The Arlo Pro, Pro 2, Pro 3 and Ultra security system come with the option to record triggered events and place the data in a local USB device that plugs into the Arlo Pro base station.
 This may be a preferred option if you want permanent storage of video footage, rather than the expiring cloud style of storage.

-Blink and Arlo take slightly different approaches to the batteries they use.
-The Arlo Pro has a shorter overall battery life of around 4-6 months whilst the Pro 2 is around 3 months, although it may be less in reality.
-These batteries are rechargeable and take just two hours to do, which is quite a remarkable ratio of usage to recharge time.
+Blink and Arlo take slightly different approaches to the rechargeable battery each camera uses.
+The Arlo Pro has a shorter overall battery life of around 4-6 months whilst the Pro 2 is around 3, although it may be less in reality.
+These batteries are rechargeable and take just two hours to recharge, which is quite a remarkable ratio of usage to recharge time.
 The rechargeable battery of the Pro 3 and Ultra last anywhere from 3-6 months.

 A few points to note are the wire-free and weatherproofing features.
 Although less important, we want to quickly clear upon the facts

-As it says on the tin, all these cameras are 100% wire-free cameras.
+As it says on the tin, each one of these cameras are 100% wire-free cameras.
 This is standard for the best smart security cameras and makes the set up far easier and the camera itself more sightly.
 They can also be plugged in but this reduces their range as they must be near a power socket.
 Each camera can relay the signal, which helps extend the range of these cameras.

-Being able to withstand a variety of weather types is a must for an outdoor security camera like the Blink XT or Arlo Pro models.
+Being able to withstand a range of weather types is a must for an outdoor security camera like the Blink XT or Arlo Pro models.
 There isn’t much need to go into detail here, both of these cameras are suitable for the outdoors with an IP65 rating or better.
-Some cameras struggle with extremely cold temperature, so it is worth checking with the brand if you live in an especially cold climate.